Structured Data Generation

 >>> field("username", mask="U_d", drange=(100, 1000))

-In this scenario, the Mimesis will call either the first registered custom field handler under username or the first provider with a method named username.
+Mimesis will call either the first registered custom field handler named username or the first provider with a method of that name.

 Generating a Single Value

-To generate a single value for a specific field, you’ll need to instantiate the Field class.
+To generate a single value for a field, instantiate the Field class:

 >>> from mimesis import Field, Locale